-Former Red Deer Polytechnic students receive provincial honour for solar-powered composter project
+Former Red Deer Polytechnic students receive provincial recognition for Capstone Project

-The former team of Trevor Neufeld, Josiah Kure, Tyrell Mappin, and Brant Dunn has been honoured as a provincial finalist for the Association of Science and Engineering Technology Professionals of Alberta’s (ASET) Capstone Project of the Year Award.
+As a result, the former team of Kyle Salaway, Tyler Podgorenko, Kyle Bennett, and Mathieu Lapointe was named a provincial finalist for the Association of Science and Engineering Technology Professionals of Alberta’s (ASET) Capstone Project of the Year Award.

-The former RDP team’s project is one of seven finalists named by ASET for the Capstone Project of the Year Award.
-The winning project will be announced later this year.
+The former Red Deer Polytechnic team’s project is one of eight finalists named by ASET for the 2022 Capstone Project of the Year Award.
+The winning project was recently announced.

 Michele Penz, Calico Communications for ASET